jamulussoftware/jamulus/CONTRIBUTING.md

 - If the [Github issue](https://github.com/jamulussoftware/jamulus/issues) for your feature/bug fix already exists, write a message in that issue saying you want to work on it.
 - Otherwise, please [post on the GitHub Discussions](https://github.com/jamulussoftware/jamulus/discussions) and say that you are planning to do some coding and explain why.
 Then we can discuss the specification.
-- Please only start coding after we have agreed to a specification.
+- Please only start coding after we have agreed to a specification to avoid putting lots of work into something which may not get accepted later.

 ## Jamulus project/source code general principles